OWASP/www-project-proactive-controls/v4/en/c4-security-architecture.md

 ## Description

 Experts have shared their wisdom about best practices in an easily digestible format called secure architecture patterns.
 Architecture patterns are reusable and can be applied across multiple applications.

-For a solution to be considered a pattern, it must have these characteristics.
-First, a secure architecture pattern must solve a security problem.
-Second, a secure architecture pattern must not be tied to a specific vendor or technology.
-Third, a secure architecture pattern must demonstrate how it mitigates threats.
-Fourth, a secure architecture pattern must use standardized terms for threats and controls for easy reuse.<sup><sup>[\[1\]](#footnote-1)</sup></sup>
+For a solution to be considered a pattern, it must have these characteristics:
+- First, a secure architecture pattern must solve a security problem.
+- Second, a secure architecture pattern must not be tied to a specific vendor or technology.
+- Third, a secure architecture pattern must demonstrate how it mitigates threats.
+- Fourth, a secure architecture pattern must use standardized terms for threats and controls for easy reuse.<sup><sup>[\[1\]](#footnote-1)</sup></sup>.

 An architecture pattern is a way to solve a problem using a standard solution versus creating a custom solution.
 A secure architecture pattern is a standard solution that has been reviewed and hardened against known security threats.

 ## Implementation